benbodhi/feydar-monorepo/SETUP.md

 ### Database connection errors
 - Verify `DATABASE_URL` is correct
+- If using Private Network, ensure you're using `${{ Postgres.DATABASE_URL }}` variable reference
+- If using Public Network, verify the connection string format
-- Ensure PostgreSQL is running
+- Ensure PostgreSQL service is running on Railway
-- Check network/firewall settings
+- Check that all services are in the same Railway project (for Private Network)

 ### WebSocket connection errors
 - Verify `NEXT_PUBLIC_WS_URL` matches API service URL